MinhNguyen5199/AngularApp/README.md

 # Library Management System using Angular and Dotnet8 - RestfulAPI

-This is the back-end repository used by this app: https://github.com/MinhNguyen5199/.NET-8
+This is the front-end repository of this back-end repository: https://github.com/MinhNguyen5199/.NET-8

 ## The purpose of this project is to learn and practice concepts related to:
 > - Angular 17